wjzhengsh/blockchain/ibp-for-icp-about.md

 The data in your state database, whether you use LevelDB or CouchDB, is not encrypted.
 You can use application level encryption to protect the data at rest in your state database.

 ### Data residency
-{: #ibp-icp-about-data-residency}
+{: #ibp-icp-about-security-data-residency}

 Data residency requirements can mandate that the processing and storage of all blockchain ledger data remain within the border of a single country (or within some other defined boundary).
-For more information on how data residency can be accomplished, see [Data residency](/docs/services/blockchain/howto/remote_peer.html#remote-peer-aws-about-data-residency).
+For more information on how data residency can be accomplished, see [Data residency](#ibp-icp-about-data-residency).

 ### Key management
 {: #ibp-icp-about-security-key-management}